Native Heritage Month

 Culturally Responsive Classroom Strategies and Activity Ideas for Thanksgiving and Native Heritage Month:

-• Engage students in mini lessons
+• Engage students in activities

 • Share about the ongoing project of colonization after the “first” Thanksgiving and beyond